 Youtube clip courtesy of the Australian War Memorial, Canberra as part of their "Afghanistan Exhibition"

-- Studied Film Making and Law at university before enlisting in the Australian Army as an Infantry Soldier.
+- Studied Law at university before enlisting in the Australian Army as an Infantry Soldier.

 - Served 22 years in the Australian Army, including 16 years (1996 - 2012) as an operator in The Special Air Service Regiment (SASR).